 In the bush and on the Trail, treat all cuts and abrasions immediately.
 Even small wounds can become infected if left untreated.

 If you are travelling with animals, speak to your veterinarian about an animal first aid kit before you go.

 Treat all small cuts and abrasions early to avoid infections.

 Dispose of human waste thoughtfully – bury away from camp sites and water sources.

 Adverse weather events can occur at any time of the year.
 You may encounter

 Weather can change rapidly and it is important to be prepared for all conditions.
-The Guidebooks will indicate areas where you are likely to encounter changeable weather conditions however adverse conditions can occur at any time and you need to be alert for changes in conditions.
+The Maps will indicate areas where you are likely to encounter changeable weather conditions however adverse conditions can occur at any time and you need to be alert for changes in conditions.